 On December 5, 2019, the Chinese version of "South-South Cooperation in the Digital World" Annual Report co-edited by the Finance Center for South-South Cooperation (FCSSC) and the United Nations Office of South-South Cooperation (UNOSSC) was released in Haikou, Hainan Province.
 Wu Zhong, Director General of FCSSC, chaired the launching ceremony and delivered a speech.
-Cai E’Sheng (the Chairman of the FCSSC and former Vice Chairman of the China Banking Regulatory Commission) and Zhang Laiwu (the Chief Economist of FCSSC, and former Vice Minister of the Ministry of Science and Technology of China) unveiled the new book.
+Zhang Laiwu (the Chief Economist of FCSSC, and former Vice Minister of the Ministry of Science and Technology of China) unveiled the new book.

 On March of this year, at the second United Nations High-level Meeting on South-South Cooperation BAPA+40 held in Buenos Aires, Argentina, the English version of the report was published, widely recognized and praised by experts from many international organizations such as the United Nations and the Organization for Economic Co-operation and Development.